aaronliang07/Spotify/README.md

 Messing around with Spotify's Web API to analyze a user's saved songs

 Gets the following information from a users library:
--Fastest and slowest
+1. Fastest and slowest
--Most and least energetic song
+2. Most and least energetic song
--Most and least danceable song
+3. Most and least danceable song
--Most and least positive-sounding song
+4. Most and least positive-sounding song
--Most similar pair of songs
+5. Most similar pair of songs
--Most opposite pair of songs
+6. Most opposite pair of songs